Timmelsjoch Tunnel (Special Toll)

 What is the Timmelsjoch Tunnel?

-The Timmelsjoch (short: “Timmel”) and the tunnel accessible via the High Alpine Road (Timmelsjoch Tunnel) are a border tunnel between Austria and Italy.
-The Timmelsjoch Tunnel connects the Austrian federal state of Tyrol with the autonomous region of Trentino–South Tyrol in Italy.
-With a total length of around 34 km, the High Alpine Road leading to the Timmelsjoch Tunnel, featuring around 30 hairpin bends, offers an impressive Alpine panorama and provides a relaxed alternative to the usual commuter and motorway traffic.
+The Timmelsjoch (also known as "Timmel") and the tunnel accessible via the high alpine road (Timmelsjoch Tunnel) form a border tunnel between Austria and Italy.
+The Timmelsjoch Tunnel connects the Austrian state of Tyrol with the autonomous region of Trentino-South Tyrol in Italy.
+With a total length of around 34 km, the high alpine road leading to the Timmelsjoch Tunnel offers an impressive alpine panorama with approximately 30 switchbacks, providing a relaxed alternative to the usual commuter and motorway traffic.

-Like many other Alpine and mountain pass roads as well as tunnels in Austria, the Timmelsjoch Tunnel towards Italy is a special toll route and is therefore subject to the route toll (special toll).
-The route toll for the Timmelsjoch Tunnel can be paid on site at the toll station on the Austrian side.
-The station is located directly behind Hochgurgl (coming from Sölden).
+Like many other alpine and mountain pass roads as well as tunnels in Austria, the Timmelsjoch Tunnel in the direction of Italy is a special toll route and is therefore subject to a route toll (special toll).
+The route toll for the Timmelsjoch Tunnel can be paid on-site at the toll station on the Austrian side.
+The station is located immediately after Hochgurgl (coming from the direction of Sölden).

-The Timmelsjoch Tunnel itself is vignette-free; however, the access roads to the High Alpine Road are subject to the vignette requirement.
-It is therefore recommended to purchase a vignette (ideally digital) in our online shop before your trip.
+The Timmelsjoch Tunnel is vignette-free; however, the access roads to the high alpine road are subject to a vignette requirement.
+It is therefore recommended to purchase a vignette (ideally digital) in our online shop before your journey.

 How high is the Timmelsjoch?

-Different figures circulate regarding the exact altitude of the Timmelsjoch.
-The official Austrian map states 2,474 meters.
-By comparison, the South Tyrolean GIS lists 2,472 meters.
-In general, the values range between 2,470 and 2,480 meters.
-Deviating information was at times found on the road sign at the pass road as well as on the operator’s website.
-Since construction of the Timmelsjoch Tunnel in 1955 and its opening in 1965, an average of 80,000 to 100,000 passenger cars and 75,000 to 80,000 motorcycles have passed through the tunnel each year.
-The South Tyrolean sections of the pass road have always been part of the Texelgruppe Nature Park.
+There are various figures circulating regarding the exact altitude of the Timmelsjoch.
+The official Austrian map states 2,474 metres.
+For comparison: the South Tyrolean GIS gives 2,472 metres.
+In general, values range between 2,470 and 2,480 metres.
+Differing figures have at times appeared on the road sign at the mountain pass as well as on the website of the operating company.
+Since the construction of the Timmelsjoch Tunnel in 1955 and its opening in 1965, an average of 80,000 to 100,000 cars and 75,000 to 80,000 motorcycles pass through the tunnel each year.
+The South Tyrolean sections of the pass road have always been part of the Texel Group Nature Park.

-Yes, the Timmelsjoch Tunnel is subject to tolls, as a route toll must be paid.
+Yes, the Timmelsjoch Tunnel is toll-liable, as a route toll must be paid.

 When can the Timmelsjoch Tunnel be used?

-How long does it take to drive over the Timmelsjoch?
+How long does the drive over the Timmelsjoch take?

-Driving over the Timmelsjoch and through the Timmelsjoch Tunnel, as well as along the adjoining High Alpine Road down to Merano, takes about 1.5 hours (90 minutes).
+The drive over the Timmelsjoch and through the Timmelsjoch Tunnel as well as the adjacent high alpine road down to Merano takes approximately 1.5 hours (90 minutes).

 Where is the toll station at the Timmelsjoch?